wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react.md

 How to group files, containers, components, API calls?
 Thinking about this plays an important role in building a project that stands the test of time.

-* Write the application code in the `app` folder.
+* Write the application code in the ```app``` folder.

-  * Use the container/component architecture.
-Components are presentational without any side-effects.
+  * We use the container/component architecture.
+  * Components are just presentational without any side-effects.
 They are not connected to the Redux store and do not produce side effects.
   * Container components are connected to the Redux store and perform side effects.
   * Containers are where the business logic lives.
   * Example project structure